xiurongy3506/independent_study/entries/entry2.md

 In this blog, I will cover mostly the notes I took from watching Swift Tutorial on youtube and the basic syntax.
 Feel free to scroll down to the bottom and check out CocoaPods, App Tinkering, and Takeaways.

-## Variable
+## Variables
-As mentioned in my Blog Entry1, variable holds data.
+As mentioned in my Blog Entry1, a variable holds data.
 By giving variables a specific type, i.e `var str:String`, it is telling the computer that the variable, str, only stores string data.

 **Note**: An error will occur if `var str:String = 4` as well as `var str:int = “hello playground”`